 Message from the Program Director

 Structured didactics are important aspects of our clinical training.
-Fellows play an active role in the departmental conferences that are typically held five days out of the week, which include Journal Clubs, lively clinical case conferences, grand rounds, quality improvement conferences, and pathology slide review.
-Fellows are provided with dedicated research time during which they are actively involved in ongoing clinical research and scholarly activity under the supervision of a faculty mentor.
+Fellows play an active role in the departmental conferences that are typically held four days a week, including Journal Clubs, lively clinical case conferences, grand rounds, board review, physician wellness, quality improvement conferences, and pathology slide review.
 If desired, fellows have the option of doing rotations at other institutions or gaining additional experience in interventional radiology.
 Flexibility and the ability to customize training to meet each individual fellow’s needs are important aspects of our program.